 As we continue to refine health and safety protocols for our future return to service and await direction from the U.S. Centers for Disease Control and Prevention (CDC), Disney Cruise Line has decided to further extend its suspension of new sailings.

 Sailings are cancelled on board the Disney Fantasy through December 6; the Disney Dream and Disney Wonder through December 11; and the Disney Magic through December 12.

-Guests currently booked on affected sailings will be offered the choice of a cruise credit to be used for a future sailing within 15 months of their original sail date, or a full refund.
-These Guests and travel agents will receive an email from Disney Cruise Line outlining details and next steps.
+Guests booked on affected sailings who have paid their reservation in full will be offered the choice of a cruise credit to be used for a future sailing or a full refund.
+Guests who have not paid their reservations in full will automatically receive a refund of what they have paid so far.
+Affected Guests and travel agents will receive an email from Disney Cruise Line outlining details and next steps.

 Below is a list of impacted sailings:

 Guests now have the flexibility to change their sail date up to 15 days prior to departure for any cruises booked by October 31, 2020 for sailings through May 2021.
 Learn more about the Cruise Date Flexibility temporary booking policy.